-Dan Coats, Who Challenged President Trump, To Depart Top Intelligence Job
+Dan Coats, Who Challenged President Trump, Is Ousted From Top Intelligence Job

-Dan Coats, the director of national intelligence, will leave the administration on August 15, President Trump announced in a tweet on Sunday.
+Director of National Intelligence Dan Coats, one of the last remaining survivors of President Trump's original national security team, will leave the administration on August 15, the president said in a tweet on Sunday.

 The president said he will nominate Rep. John Ratcliffe (R-Texas) to replace him.
+Axios reports that Trump "was thrilled by Ratcliffe's admonishment of former special counsel Robert Mueller in last week's House Judiciary Committee hearing."

 "A former U.S. Attorney, John will lead and inspire greatness for the Country he loves," Trump said.
 He added, "I would like to thank Dan for his great service to our Country."